Rescuers race to free people trapped by Hurricane Helene after storm kills at least 40 in 4 states

 Nearly 4 million homes and businesses were without power Friday morning in Florida, Georgia and South Carolina, according to poweroutage.us, which tracks utility reports.

-In Georgia, an electrical utility group is warning of “catastrophic” damage to the state's utility infrastructure.
-The Georgia Electric Membership Corp., which represents the state’s electric cooperatives, said the hurricane damaged more than 100 high voltage transmission lines.
+In Georgia, an electrical utility group warned of “catastrophic” damage to the state's utility infrastructure, with more than 100 high voltage transmission lines damaged.
+And officials in South Carolina, where more than 40% of homes and businesses were without power, said crews needed to cut their way through debris just to determine what was still standing in some places.

-And Georgia Power Co. was conducting an emergency release of water from a dam in the northeast of the state following the heavy rains.
+“You will be frustrated,” warned Keller Kissam, president of Dominion Energy South Carolina.

-The hurricane came ashore near the mouth of the Aucilla River on Florida's Gulf Coast.
-That location was only about 20 miles (32 kilometers) northwest of where Idalia hit last year at nearly the same ferocity.
+The hurricane came ashore near the mouth of the Aucilla River on Florida's Gulf Coast, about 20 miles (32 kilometers) northwest of where Idalia hit last year at nearly the same ferocity.
 Florida Gov. Ron DeSantis said the damage from Helene appeared to be greater than the combined damage of Idalia and Hurricane Debby in August.

 “It’s tough and we understand that.
 We also understand that this is a resilient state,” DeSantis said at a news conference in storm-damaged St. Pete Beach, Florida.